rebotnix/RB-ENGINE/README.md

 **Linux gustavagx64 5.10.120-tegra #1 SMP PREEMPT Tue Aug 1 12:32:50 PDT 2023 aarch64 aarch64 aarch64 GNU/Linux**

 Note:
-If you do not use kernel 5.10.120 or higher, you will get an GLIB-C error, cause this kernel is just to old.
+If you do not use kernel 5.10.120 or higher, you will get an GLIB-C error, cause this kernel is just too old.

 # Examples
 Please take a look at the example folder to start some demos.

+# Download
+Please go to the release section and download the binary package.

+# Sourcecode
+We will release the full source code by end of june 2024.

+# License
+MIT, see license.txt

+# Disclaimer

+Please note that any support provided through this platform, text, upload packages, data loss, including but not limited to technical support, advice and guidance, is provided without warranties or guarantees of any kind, either express or implied.

+I, Gary Hilgemann, as the support provider, hereby expressly disclaim any and all liability for any direct, indirect, incidental, special or consequential damages arising out of the use or misuse of the information or support provided.

+Users are solely responsible for their own actions and decisions based on the support received.
+Users are advised to independently verify and validate all information provided and to exercise prudence and caution when implementing any suggestions or recommendations.

+By utilizing the support offered through this platform, users acknowledge that they waive any claims against [your name] and understand that they do so at their own risk.

+This disclaimer is subject to change without notice.
+Please check it regularly for updates.

 ## Citation